-I) Earnings prohibited by Shari'a
+k) Earnings prohibited by Shari'ah

 The Group is committed to avoid recognised any income generated from non-Islamic sources.
 Accordingly, all non-Islamic income is credited to a charity account where the Group uses these funds for charitable means.